sirharis214/lamp-stack/README.md

 * Run [rabbitmqServer.php](./rabbitmq-server/rabbitmqServer.php)

 ### Step 3
 Use VM3 to configure backend-server.
 This VM hosts the database.
-We will create the database, database user, and tables. we will also run a rabbitmqServer.php on this VM which listens to the Queue `data-backend`.
+We will create the database, database user, and tables.
+We will also run a rabbitmqServer.php on this VM which listens to the Queue `data-backend`.
 Requests recieved will be processed by performing queries on database and then a response will be send back to VM 1 via a reply queue that VM 1 declared at the time of sending request.

 * Download git
 	- `sudo apt-get update && sudo apt-get install git`